Pennsylvania liquor stores bring back workers to fulfill online orders

 “While consumer interest and site traffic continue to outpace our ability to process orders, we ask consumers’ patience as we explore options to serve our customers while honoring public health guidance during this unprecedented disruption,” Holden said.
 “We believe that continuing to expand access to FineWineAndGoodSpirits.com in a controlled manner will allow us to provide access to consumers while also protecting our employees and consumers from unnecessary risk, but we acknowledge our website can’t handle the daily volume our network of nearly 600 stores supported.”

-Gov. Tom Wolf shuttered the state’s 600 liquor stores on March 17 as the pandemic worsened.
-As of Thursday, the Department of Health has confirmed more than 27,000 cases of COVID-19 and more than 700 deaths.
+Blaming the pandemic, Gov. Tom Wolf shuttered the state’s 600 liquor stores on March 17.